Time management

 1 Meta problem: searching for productivity advice

-Jan Hendrik Kirchner, Via productiva
+Jan Hendrik Kirchner, Via productiva.

 Before we dive in, here is a bitter lesson upfront; If your goal is to be productive, you should work and not read blog posts.
 If you are looking for a way to be productive, stop reading this now and do whatever you’re supposed to be doing.

-2 Time management: basic
+2 Time management: the basics

 Figure 2